TRANSMISSION_LOG 2026.03.16 09:25

 The Clown Figure

+In Clown World, the clown is King, standing in as a central, paradoxical figure, embodying the topsy-turvy nature of this inverted state.
 A clown’s actions are exaggerated parodies of normal behaviour.
 Their aesthetic often features ill-fitting garments, such as oversized shoes and trousers, symbolising a fundamental lack of fit or coherence.

 Actions like falling or throwing a pie in the face represent a breakdown of meaning; the pie, traditionally food for internalisation, becomes an external assault that humiliates and makes one appear silly.
+The characteristic honk-honk noise made by clowns signifies the interruption of normal discourse and the irruption of chaos into established meaning.

 The film The Joker is a powerful depiction of Clown World, as it fundamentally shatters prevailing political narratives as well as the Overton Window.
 Its perceived threat to mainstream sensibilities and the establishment arises not primarily from its violence, but from its systematic deconstruction of cultural narratives.